ikorotkaya/blog/src/pages/posts/create-astro-project.md

 ```

 Now, when you run `npm run dev` and go to `localhost:3000`, you should see your index page with the Navbar at the top.

-Congratulations!
-You've just created a simple Astro project with a home page and a simple navigation bar.